lotlouischoitslab/Champaign-Urbana_Bus_Ridership/README.md

 ![title](images/total.png)

-As shown in the figures above, each month
+#### Figure 5. above shows the total yearly ridership of the CUMTD bus during the month of December